Greg-Boggs/gregboggs.com/content/blog/2010-10-07-top-10-wordpress-plugin-lists.md

   * Akismet to block spam comments
   * All in One SEO Pack to fix my page titles
   * Contact Form 7 for my contact page
-  * Google Analyticator to add analytics, but I&#8217;m looking for a plugin that does &#8220;asynchronous&#8221; loading
+  * Google Analyticator to add analytics, but I'm looking for a plugin that does &#8220;asynchronous&#8221; loading
   * WordPress.com Stats so I can get a pretty graph of hits in real time

  [1]: http://www.prelovac.com/vladimir/top-10-wordpress-hidden-gems-plugins